 - c.
-Seal the wells with the Adhesive Covering Film and place the wells held on the Sonication Frame to the platform of the sample processing horn of the EpiSonic[TM] Multi-Functional Bioprocessor 1000. - d.
+Cap the reaction wells with the 8-Well Strip Caps and place the 96-Well PCR Plate to the platform of the sample processing horn of the EpiSonicTM Multi-Functional Bioprocessor 1000. - d.
 Start up the EpiSonic[TM] by following the standard EpiSonic[TM] operation instructions.
-Slowly add icecold filtered water into the sample processing horn so that your sample contents in the strip wells are submerged just below the water level. - e.
-Set the EpiSonic[TM] to the following program using the power output chart under "Optimization Suggestions" in its manual as a reference:
+Slowly add ice-cold filtered water into the sample processing horn so that your sample contents in the strip wells are submerged just below the water level. - e.
+Set the EpiSonicTM to the following program using the power output chart under "Optimization Suggestions" in its manual as a reference:

-20 sec Pulse-ON at 120W 20 sec Pulse-OFF Total 20 duty cycles (Total ON time should be 3:40) 10 min ON at 40W For processing ChIP without using the EpiSonicTM, see "Standalone Protocol."
+20 sec Pulse-ON at 120W 20 sec Pulse-OFF Total 20 duty cycles (Total ON time should be 6:40) 10 min ON at 40W f.
+Gently remove the 96-Well PCR Plate without tilting.
+If liquid is found in the caps, briefly spin the plate using a microplate centrifuge.